darrenfishell/darrenfishell.github.io/_posts/2025-05-05-revisiting-maines-electricity-ripoff.md

 ---
 layout: wide-page
-title: A durable data pipeline for tracking Revisiting Maine's retail electricity ripoff
+title: A durable data pipeline for tracking Maine's retail electricity ripoff
 ---

-Some of the best things in journalism are your unique obsessions.
-I consider retail electricity pricing in Maine one of mine.
+Some of the best things in journalism are the kinds of unique obsessions that come from working a specific beat for the right amount of time.
+The retail electricity supply market is one such obsession for me.

-So, it's fitting that I've thought about that work a lot since 2022, when I really stopped freelance reporting and focused solely on business intelligence work.
-But with those years of professional and academic experience done, I've turned to rebuilding that data pipeline and front end with a dedicated project I'm much more easily able to maintain.
+So, I've thought about that work a lot since 2022, when I stopped freelance reporting as part of my business intelligence work.
+Since, I've turned to rebuilding that data pipeline and front end with a dedicated project I'm much more easily able to maintain.

 I'm delighted to share the dedicated project page for this work, which puts some of the data in context.